occlum/occlum/demos/font/font_support_for_java/README.md

-# Make Occlum support font
+# Support font with Java

 This project demonstrates how Occlum support font with a Java demo in SGX enclaves.